IS JOHNNY BRAVO FILIPINO?

 Recently, CN Asia set up a press junket with various publications in the Asian region to promote “Johnny Bravo Goes To Bollywood.”
 And this may be hard to believe but, after 15 years in the industry, it was the first time I ever did an interview with a Filipino journalist!
 I know, right?!
 Unless I count the unaired, sit down, on-camera interview I did with Cheche Lazaro for her Probe show in the Philippines (it never aired as the show ended before they put the spot together).
 Of course, all the people I talked to were very nice, but it was interesting to me that they were surprised by my ethnicity.

-So for those of you who are still reading (who didn’t have to go back to watching “Dancing With Stars” on their DVR), before the PR folks throw you to the media, they usually do a briefing.
+So for those of you who are still reading this post (who didn’t have to go back to watching “Dancing With Stars” on their DVR), before the PR folks throw you to the media, they usually do a briefing.
 Below are a few of the “possible questions” I received before my interviews.
 Note the Filipino nature of many of them.

 - Tell us about your lineage.
 Are you full Filipino?